lukasz-madon/log-monitor/README.md

 - create a library from pygtail and watchdog (remove extra complexity, read logs back for the total traffic alert)
 - configuration file
+- better dashboard
-- Gevent and multiprocessing
+- Gevent and multiprocessing (lower memory footprint and possible better scaling vs process isolation)
 - asyncio
-- DB (offset and sending a message in a transaction)
+- timezone changes
-- rate-limiting ?
+- rate-limiting/throttling
+- integration tests and more UTs